 If you want to stretch your legs after visiting the Worcestershire Militaria Museum, then there are a great many museum and places that you and your family can visit around the local area, relating to the rich military history of our counties.
 Not only may they prove to be a great day out but your visit can help support the local communities.

-Please check opening times directly with the venue before making any travel plans.
+Please check opening times and availability directly with the venue before making any travel plans.
 We will try to keep this list up-to-date but if you notice any mistakes please do contact us and we will update the information.

 COVID-19 MAY AFFECT OPENING TIMES OR DURATION CLOSURES.

 Worcestershire: RAF Defford Museum at Croome - Open 7 days a week, 11.00am to 4.30pm (4.00pm in Winter).
 Former Royal Air Force establishment built on the lands of Croome Court, near Worcester.
 The Airfield was used to test equipment developed by the TRE (Telecommunications Research Establishment), then based at Malvern College.

 The Mercian Regiment Museum (Worcestershire) - Open 7 days a week, 10.30am to 4.30pm.
 This is the Official Regimental Museum, housed in the former library on Forgate Street.
 It follows the story of the regiment and QOWH from its earliest days up until the present.
 The museum also features visiting exhibitions and a gallery on the history of the City of Worcester.

 The Commandery - Open Tues - Sat 10,00am to 5.00pm (Sunday 11.00 to 3.00pm).
 The Commandery is a black and white period building turned museum, that served as the Royalist Headquarters during the 1651 Battle of Worcester.
 It is dedicated to the English Civil War.

 Worcester Cathedral overlooking the Commandery museum, in Sidbury.